-Policy Goal 1.4 Mistake of age is not an available defense under sex trafficking and commercial sexual exploitation of children (CSEC) laws.
+Mistake of age is not an available defense in child sex trafficking prosecutions.

-Iowa law expressly prohibits a mistake of age defense in prosecutions for child sex trafficking but not CSEC.
-Pursuant to Iowa Code § 710A.2(8) (Human trafficking), "A person's ignorance of the age of the victim or a belief that the victim was older is not a defense to a violation of this section."
+Iowa law expressly prohibits a mistake of age defense in prosecutions for child sex trafficking.
+Pursuant to Iowa Code § 710A.2(10) (Human trafficking), "A person's ignorance of the age of the victim or a belief that the victim was older is not a defense to a violation of this section."